test1477/dfdfd/jason_docker_csv.md

 logging.info(f"All Docker images report exported to {csv_file}")
 ```

-This updated script includes:
+This script does the following:

-1. More detailed logging at each step.
-2. Error handling for API requests.
-3. Checks to ensure we're not processing empty lists.

-To use this script:
+1. Fetches a list of all repositories from Artifactory.
+2. Filters the repositories to include only those with `packageType` set to 'docker'.
+3. For each Docker repository, retrieves the list of images.
+4. For each image, fetches the list of tags.
+5. For each tag, retrieves the manifest to get the digest.
+6. Writes the collected information to a CSV file.

-1. Replace `your-artifactory-instance.jfrog.io` with your actual Artifactory URL.
-2. Replace `your-api-key` with your Artifactory API key.
+Make sure to replace `your-artifactory-instance.jfrog.io` with your actual Artifactory URL and `your-api-key` with your Artifactory API key.
-3. Run the script and check the console output for any error messages or unexpected behavior.

-If you still get an empty report, please check the console output for any error messages.
-The most common reasons for an empty report could be:

-1. Incorrect Artifactory URL or API key.
-2. No Docker repositories found in your Artifactory instance.
+This approach should ensure that you're capturing all Docker images across all Docker repositories in your Artifactory instance.
-3. API permissions issues (the API key might not have sufficient permissions).
-4. Network connectivity issues.

-If you see any specific error messages in the console output, please share them, and I can provide more targeted assistance.

 ---
 Answer from Perplexity: pplx.ai/share